 You might use that particular feature more than you’d think.
 Even if you don’t take your phone out regularly at home, it’s likely that you will when you’re traveling, since you’ll be looking at maps or taking photos.

 5. Sweater Dress: I absolutely live in sweater dresses one the temperature dips below freezing.
 They’re easy to pack and easy to style — just add fleece-lined tights or leggings underneath and you’re good to go.
 If you need extra warmth, you just start adding elements from this list over and under.

-The responsible thing to tell you is that there are lots of colorful and patterned ones to choose from.
+The responsible thing to tell you is that there are lots of colorful and patterned sweater dresses to choose from.
 And there are.
-But I’m firmly in the black/charcoal/gray camp.
-I prefer to look for variety in dress shape and style (this one is hooded!).
+But I’m firmly in the black/charcoal/gray camp and get my variety in dress shape and style.
 But that’s just me.
 You do you.

 6. Warm Scarf: This one accessory packs a lot of punch.
 A cozy scarf provides a pop of color, serves as an extra layer and blocks that uncomfortable “cleavage as wind tunnel” effect.
 (It’s a thing.
 And it’s terrible.)

 Scarves are especially handy while traveling because you can use them as blankets, pillows or a wrap, as needed.
 For maximum versatility, opt for a blanket scarf, which is as large and comfy as it sounds.

 7. Wool Blazer: Yep, I have an obsession with boyfriend blazers.
 The easy fit allows for lots of slim layers underneath, yet it always looks polished.
 It’s a classic look for me.
 And women can play up the masculine/feminine contrast by pairing a blazer with a flirty skirt or more traditionally girly accessories.